-Step into any supermarket and you’ll find shelves full of nut butters, not to mention the creations many of us are whipping up at home.
+Step into any grocery store and you’ll find shelves full of nut butters – from peanut, to macadamia, cashew and almond butters, to name a few.
+Many of us now even whip up this popular spread at home!

 How do nut butters stack up?

-The good news is that nut butters (or nut pastes, as they’re sometimes called) provide many of the benefits of whole nuts.
-Pure nut butters – those without added oil, sugar, salt, or other flavours – are full of protein, fibre, and all the nutrients you find in whole nuts.
+The good news is that nut butters (or nut pastes, as they’re sometimes called) are a nutrient-dense food, providing many of the benefits of whole nuts.

 How to make nut butter